samscibelli/SMT_MAP_PIPELINE/README.md

 ## 9) Sum the Data

 Typically to save on data space, each position in the map can be ‘summed’ together.
-Unfortunately it is currently not available.
+Unfortunately it is currently not available with the updated version of CLASS on the arizona computers.
 This shouldn’t affect the resulting maps!

 ## 10) Fit the Data and Make the Map!

+Before you Run the fitting script, you need to change the script to include fitting parameters for the line of interest.
+Adjust this as needed.
+E.g., in the example script

+          SET WIN 0 10 !the velocity range around the line of interest

+   and,

+	  lines 1 "0 1 0 4 0 1" /nocursor !estimate the peak (1K here), the vlsr (4 km/s here), and the width of the line (1 km/s here)

 Run the 10_map_fitting.pro class file in CLASS:

 >> LAS > @10_map_fitting.pro

 The script will ask you:

-What data file you want to fit
+1) What data file you want to fit, e.g.,

+           class_fqm_hu_atc_007.conv

+2) What you want the name of your output fitting file to be, e.g.,

+	   class_fqm_hu_atc_007

-What the new names of the files should be
+3) What you want the name of the mapping files to be (NEEDS TO BE SAME AS ABOVE), e.g.,

+	   class_fqm_hu_atc_007

+The script will creat the follwing map file that can be read by class,
+- class_fqm_hu_atc_007.lmv

+To inspect this map you can do the following in CLASS/GREG:

+>> LAS > let name class_fqm_hu_atc_007
+>> LAS > let type lmv
+>> LAS > go view    ! interactive map
+>> LAS > go bit     ! channel maps
+>> LAS > hard  class_fqm_hu_atc_007.eps   ! save image

+FINALLY, to save as a .fits file,

+>> LAS > fits class_fqm_hu_atc_007.fits from class_fqm_hu_atc_007.lmv